-Explore an interactive wonderland of illuminated, cybertronic creatures in a secret garden grove steps away from Main Street Landing on the Waterfront.
-Featuring the work of six artists working out of Burlington’s Generator makerspace, this installation brings to life a dream-like hypnotic menagerie and soundscape from a giant ghost-whale to augmented reality flora, glowing flocks of birds, insect swarms and pulsing blooms of jellyfish.
+Explore an interactive wonderland of illuminated, cybertronic creatures in a secret garden grove.
+Featuring the work of six artists from Burlington’s Generator makerspace, this installation brings to life a dream-like menagerie, with soundscapes from a giant ghost-whale, augmented reality flora, glowing flocks of birds, insect swarms, and pulsing blooms of jellyfish.

 ABOUT THE ARTISTS